min2ha/ukwa-site/content/target/47160/index.en.md

   "start_date": "2016-11-18T09:00:00Z"
 }

-#  Association for Palliative Medicine of Great Britain and Ireland (APM)

 The Association for Palliative Medicine of Great Britain and Ireland (APM) is a representative body for doctors practicing or interested in Palliative Medicine.